 Ciao, welcome back to my blog!

-Whatever your personal style is, the items I am going to list are true investment pieces will blend in your wardrobe without effort.
+Whatever your personal style is, the items I am going to list are true investment clothing pieces that will blend in your wardrobe without effort.

 This is a good guideline if you are considering decluttering and you don't know what to keep.
 It could also be a starting point to build your personal style for the colder months and to check if you actually need anything to add.

 Below you'll find what MY key pieces are but I am sure that most of you will agree with me that these are multifunctional practical items that will be amazing investments.

 You will notice that they will all pair with each other perfectly and that is crucial to achieving a cohesive look.

 Jewellery is like perfumes: it is super personal.

 The colour theory is helping us to choose the right metal for the right skin tone.

-Gold is suitable for warm tones and silver it is ideal for cold tones and rose gold is great for neutrals.
+Gold is suitable for warm tones and silver is ideal for cold tones and rose gold is great for neutrals.

 Colourful gems, complicated types of chains and so on are cute when they are on trend but they will go out of fashion eventually.